pingcap/blog/tidb-celebrates-400-contributors.md

 Not long after we celebrated our 300th contributor milestone in September 2019, a new record, [400th contributor](https://github.com/pingcap/tidb/graphs/contributors), is just created in our TiDB repository!

 Ever since writing the first line of code of TiDB in May 2015, I have witnessed this open-source distributed database project transforming from infancy to puberty, now growing fast into adulthood.
 I have enjoyed the glorious moments when its storage layer, [the TiKV project](https://tikv.org/), was upgraded to a [CNCF Incubating Project](https://www.cncf.io/blog/2019/05/21/toc-votes-to-move-tikv-into-cncf-incubator/) and when its ecosystem tools hit their major releases.
 I am also pleased to see TiDB continuously polished and adopted in the production environments of hundreds of users, helping them scale and grow their business without worrying about their database infrastructure.
-All these honors and achievements belong to the TiDB community, to our beloved contributors ([Have you landed on the TiDB planet?](https://pingcap.com/tidb-planet/)) and our following distinguished committers:
+All these honors and achievements belong to the TiDB community, to our beloved contributors and our following distinguished committers:

 * Kai Li ([GitHub ID: kayaklee](https://github.com/kayaklee)), Head of Database Team, [Meituan-Dianping](https://en.wikipedia.org/wiki/Meituan-Dianping)
 * Di Wu ([GitHub ID: foxmailed](https://github.com/foxmailed)), Head of Database Middleware/Distributed Database, [Toutiao.com](https://www.toutiao.com/)